Friz-zy/ansible-mysql-5.7-relication-failover-ubuntu-16.04/README.md

 Tested with ubuntu 16.04, debian 8 and ansible 2.3 (and vagrant 1.9)

+**Important**
+For avoiding split brains I recommend minimum setup of master + 2 slaves
+But this role would work even with master + 1 slave, master initially marked as backup in haproxy exactly for this type of setup

 Minimum variables that you should know and set:

 mysql.yml